 Even a few misguided voices within the trade union movement, including a minority in my own union, have been swayed to readily assign blame to workers who have simply been born on a different piece of rock to them, rather than pointing towards inadequate workers’ rights and ideological austerity.
 This only serves to pitch the precarious worker against the vulnerable poor.

 The June 9th ‘Free Tommy’ Democratic Football Lads Alliance demonstration in London saw an estimated 15,000 people take to the streets.
 50,000 have signed his petition.
 We can’t simply stand back and watch the numbers swell further.

 This is why, as workers and trade unionists, we must be loud and why we must be visible in our opposition to the rise of bigotry, hatred and fascism.
 This is why we firefighters will be marching.

 Riccardo la Torre is the Eastern regional secretary of the Fire Brigades Union.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.